-A message from Mary Joyce Ivers, Fleet Services Committee Chair, 2013-14:
+A message from Sam Lamerato, Fleet Services Committee Chair, 2015-16:

 Fleet Manager Certification.

-APWA launched this important program in September of 2006, and to date there are 113 Certified Public Fleet Professionals (CPFP).
+APWA launched this important program in September of 2006, and to date there are over nearly100 Certified Public Fleet Professionals (CPFP).
 The certification program includes an eligibility application process, a multiple-choice exam and a recertification application process.
 The CPFP examination is administered in computer-based formats, offered on a monthly basis.
 Participants can take at their place of employment or go to a local testing facility in their area.
-The 2013-2014 exam schedule and assessment center locations are available on the CPFP
+The 2015-2016 exam schedule and assessment center locations are available on the CPFP

 Another major area of effort for the committee and APWA staff is the development of quality, technical publications that are easy to understand, loaded with useful information, and offered at the best possible cost.
 These publications are designed to assist Fleet Managers, Public Works Directors and those interested in developing an understanding of the public fleet industry.
 All are available online at the APWA bookstore

-The committee provides program development and planning for fleet technical sessions at the APWA North American Snow Conference and the APWA Int'l Public Works Congress & Exposition.
+The committee provides program development and planning for fleet technical sessions at the APWA North American Snow Conference and the PWX (formerly know as the International Public Works Congress & Exposition-"Best Show in Public Works").
 Nationally recognized industry leaders are identified to deliver topics of interest at both events.
-Complimenting the sessions at Congress are on going Fleet Management Workshops, held around the country and in Canada; generally running in conjunction with the workshop are one-day workshops to help the aspiring CPFP prepare for the exam.
+Complimenting the sessions at PWX are ongoing Fleet Management Workshops, held around the country and in Canada; generally running in conjunction with the workshop are one-day workshops to help the aspiring CPFP prepare for the exam.
 If you would like further information please go to the education pages of the web site

 The committee also works with the education staff to identify topics, develop and plan in-depth, instructional, interactive, Internet-based, educational training that you watch on your PC.
 APWA offers the Click, Listen and Learn sessions at no cost to members.
 Following completion of the live program, the presentation is packaged into handy programs that can be purchased and viewed at a later time.
 All are available online at the APWA bookstore